Mindbreeze GmbH, A-4020 Linz, 2018.

 For Web Client Services, the use of CAS can be enabled and disabled using the checkboxes in the section "Enable / Disable CAS Authentication".
 For each activated client service, select the corresponding "Authenticator" in the selection box.
 It is important that related services have the same setting.

-This advanced configuration allows group memberships (included in Mindbreeze under “Principals”) to be transferred directly from CAS tickets.
+Group memberships (included in Mindbreeze under “Principals”) can also be transferred directly from CAS tickets.

 Note: In order to have the attributes available in CAS tickets, CAS 3 (/cas/p3) is the CAS service URL that should be used.